linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Merrill Coercive Exchange.md

 AdvancePCS has maintained a strong credit profile and liquidity.
 Total debt at quarter end stood at

-\$501.2 million, essentially unchanged from the previous quarter but\$ 308.8 million lower than a year ago, resulting in LTM debt/EBITDA of 1.8x.
-With quarterly net interest expense of  \$11.8 million (\$ 13.6 million on a gross basis), LTM interest coverage was 4.0x.
+\$501.2 million, essentially unchanged from the previous quarter but \$308.8 million lower than a year ago, resulting in LTM debt/EBITDA of 1.8x.
+With quarterly net interest expense of \$11.8 million (\$13.6 million on a gross basis), LTM interest coverage was 4.0x.

 Strong cash flow generation has provided AdvancePCS with liquidity.
-During the quarter, AdvancePCS generated approximately  \$40 million in cash flow from operations and spent slightly over\$ 14 million in capital expenditure.
+During the quarter, AdvancePCS generated approximately \$40 million in cash flow from operations and spent slightly over \$14 million in capital expenditure.
 With cash balance of \$129.2 million and full availability under its \$175 million revolver facility, the company has sufficient liquidity to meet its financial obligations.

 [MRK] One or more analysts responsible for covering the securities in this report owns such securities.